Ministry of Defence Police: Central Support Groups

 The Force has three Central Support Groups (CSGs), which provide regional support where additional resources are needed.
 These are located at Aldershot, Bicester and Scotland.

-Operational Support Units

-Operational Support Units (OSU).
-The OSU is the MDP's mobile, flexible reserve.
-Each OSU is a rapid response unit tasked with operational support, public order and anti-terrorist search duties.
-The force has two OSU units, one covering the north of the country, the other covering the south.
-OSU South was based at MDPGA Wethersfield, OSU North is based at RAF Linton-on-Ouse.

 Tactical Firearms Unit

 The Tactical Firearms Unit is a specialist group of officers within the AWE Division.
 MDP TFU is tasked with, and equipped to provide, an advanced firearms response capability at short notice to the Atomic Weapons Establishment.
 The TFU specialises in dynamic entry and dynamic intervention inside Nuclear Weapons facilities; including, if necessary, the recapture of Nuclear Weapons and special nuclear material.

 Defence community police officers

 DCPOs are unarmed MDP officers who provide community policing to Defence establishments or large military housing estates, in a similar manner to the Neighbourhood Policing Teams of territorial police forces.
 DCPOs generally work in single-officer posts and often work from within defence community centres or service police stations.
 In 2013, the number of Defence sites covered by Defence community police officers was cut, from over 40 locations nationwide to 16 locations.